Attachment-Based Therapy: Evidence-Supported Counseling Practices

-Dyadic Developmental Psychotherapy is an attachment-based therapy with a target population of families with children or adolescents aged 5-17.
-Children who live with attachment disorders and trauma who meet the DSM-V criteria for Reactive Attachment Disorder, trauma-related diagnoses, and those who meet the clinical criteria for Complex Trauma, which is also known as Developmental Trauma Disorder, are typically good candidates for DDP based treatment.
+DDP is an attachment-based therapy with a target population of families with children or adolescents aged ten to 17.
+Children with attachment disorders and trauma who meet the DSM-5 criteria for RAD, trauma-related diagnoses, and complex trauma (also known as developmental trauma disorder) may be appropriate candidates for DDP-based treatment.

-DDP is grounded in a foundation of playfulness, acceptance, curiosity, and empathy.
-DDP practices never involve coercion, threat, intimidation, or the use of power to force a child into submission and are instead based on healthy practices.
+DDP is often grounded in a foundation of playfulness, acceptance, curiosity, and empathy.
+DDP practices should not involve coercion, threat, intimidation, or using power to force a child into submission.
+The goals of DDP for children could include the following:

-The goals of DDP for parents or primary caregivers are:
+The goals of DDP for parents or primary caregivers can comprise:

-An attachment based family therapist can take the form of any family therapist, psychologist, psychiatrist, or clinical social worker who has an attachment based approach.
-These therapists can offer in-person sessions or sessions online, such as through BetterHelp.
-If you are looking specifically for family therapists who focus on attachment theory, you can search online specifically for those credentials or you can ask the therapist when you meet them what their specific approach is.
+An attachment-based therapist may take the form of any family therapist, psychologist, psychiatrist, or clinical social worker with an attachment-based approach.
+These therapists can offer in-person or online sessions.
+If you are looking specifically for therapists who focus on attachment theory, you can search online for those credentials or ask any therapist about their approaches.